PhillHenry/accelerate_devops/hugo/content/blog/multi_million_dollar_memo.md

 Anybody who did not obey would be cheerfully fired.
 This brilliant idea would lead Amazon to dominate the cloud space.

-As the joke goes, the CEO should spend 80% of time pleasing shareholder and the other 30% checking the numbers are correct.
+As the joke goes, the CEO should spend 80% of time pleasing shareholders and the other 30% checking the numbers are correct.
 So, how could Bezos have such technical insight?

 The reason is that American tech CEOs understand technology.
-It's not something icky that they detest dirtying their hands with.
+It's not something they view with barely disguised contempt.
 Bezos, after all, has a degree in electrical engineering.

-The British, however, still regard tech as something beneath them.
+The British approach to technology reflects historical attitudes that emerged in the late 19th century during what historians call the "decline of the industrial spirit."
-The rot started in the late 19th Century with what is commonly called the "decline of the industrial spirit".
+During this period, the heirs to early industrialists began to view direct involvement in factory operations as incompatible with their social status.
-During this time, the heirs to the early industrialists regarded attending factory matters as something unbecoming of a gentleman.
+This shift in priorities contributed to Germany and the United States surpassing Britain in GDP per capita around the 1890s.

-Consequently, the Germans and Americans overtook Britain in GDP per capita some time in the 1890s.
+This historical perspective appears to influence some aspects of British management culture today.

-Some might say this disdain continues in the British managerial class.
+A South African colleague observed that British managers often approach problems by throwing more people at the problem - an approach that worked well during the Industrial Revolution when manufacturing output directly correlated with the size of a poorly paid workforce.
-A South African colleague once pointed out to me that British managers love to tackle problems by throwing large numbers of people at it - a hang-over from the days of the Industrial Revolution when more factory workers meant more spoons were manufactured.
+In today's knowledge economy, the most effective approach often involves the opposite strategy.

-In the world of knowledge workers, the correct approach is the very opposite.
-The Googles of this world have small, focused teams of highly competent (and highly paid) engineers.
+Leading technology companies like Google have demonstrated success through small, focused teams of specialized engineers who command premium compensation for their expertise.

-I probably lost half the British audience by mentioning APIs in my first paragraph.
+We may have lost half our audience by mentioning APIs in my first paragraph.
-But if you're still here and want to know more about how your technology can best be managed, [contact us](/contact/).
+But for those interested in learning more about effective technology management strategies, we'd be happy to discuss [discuss](/contact/) how these principles might apply to your specific situation.

 <div style="text-align: center;">
   <img src="/img/blog/broken_factory.jpg" alt="Description" />